Data Centers: Incentives vs. Reality

 As Georgia turns to new solutions to solve the energy and water crisis across the state, it is crucial to keep water and electric supply at the forefront.
 When strains on the electric grid occur, the state’s reliance on fossil fuels increases.
 Introducing the necessary infrastructure to support the growing data center market across Georgia is critical.

-Lorelai Ashley is a third-year student at the University of Georgia studying political science and a member of our environment policy group.
+Lorelai Ashley is a third-year student at the University of Georgia studying political science and a member of our environment group.